Ricette di Sicilia

 - 8

-Once ready, ladle the minestrone into bowls and finish with a drizzle of extra virgin olive oil and a grind of fresh black pepper.
+Serve the minestra piping hot, drizzled with extra virgin olive oil and a grind of black pepper.

 💡 Tips and Variations